 ASTM E303 Slip Resistance Test Safety Criteria

 If you’re looking to get an ASTM E303-22 DCOF slip resistance test done on your floor, tile or road by the American experts in this field, click on ASTM E303 slip resistance testing.
-We do coefficient of friction (COF) testing in our certified lab, and we test floors and roads all over North America and beyond with the pendulum and other reliable slip resistance testing instruments.
+We do coefficient of friction testing in our certified lab, and we test floors and roads all over North America and beyond with the pendulum slip resistance tester and other reliable DCOF rating instruments.
 This is our specialty, and our knowledge in this field is unmatched in the Americas.
+Email us for a quote to test on site at your location.

 The video below shows the pendulum DCOF tester in action doing the ASTM E303-22 test method: